Capgemini/capgemini.github.io/_posts/2017-09-15-react-for-java-devs.md

 `<Route exact={true} path=”/” component={Home}/>`

 When to use component and when to use render?
-Well, I found that if you want to pass propeties down to a component, you can’t do it by passing the properties to the Router element.
+Well, I found that if you want to pass properties down to a component, you can’t do it by passing the properties to the Router element.
 So say I had a sub-component called Comments that needed access to the Comments action, I couldn’t do
 `<Route path=”/comment” comment={this.props.comment} component={Comments}/>`
 because this would make the comment parameter accessible to the Route only, and not the Comment component.
 So I had to create a method like this: